mp-ebsco/platform.training.bookmiddle_copy/README.md

 # Book Middle Service

-Training microservice demonstrating creation of a REST Spring Boot middle service
+### Training project demonstrating creation of a REST Spring Boot microservice

 The repo contains multiple branches, each focused on a feature.